Clinton-Davis/chow/README.md

 Footer login disapears if user is login in
-My Recipes is only avaible if login in can only delete or edit recipes if correct user is loggin can search for name of recipe can add recipe can delete recipe can select by catogery/chef/serving/
+My Recipes is only avaible if login in can only delete or edit recipes if correct user is loggin can search for name of recipe caps insentive can add recipe can delete recipe can select by catogery/chef/serving/